 What Food Does a Pet Raccoon Eat?

-Since pet owners have complete control over the food their pets eat, it should be easy to offer only the healthiest of food items to a pet raccoon.
+Because pet owners have complete control over the food their pets eat, it should be easy to offer only the healthiest of food items to a pet raccoon.
 This can be difficult with a pet raccoon since you'll need to offer such a wide variety of foods every day.
-Grain-free dog food is a good staple food to give to your pet raccoon on a daily basis.
-You can supplement kibble with poultry, fish, or eggs along with fresh vegetables, fruits, and whole prey items such as mice.
-Just giving dog food will not do.
+The main diet should be a dry product made for omnivorous animals or you can give dog kibble.
+You can supplement kibble or omnivore food with poultry, fish, or eggs along with fresh vegetables, fruits (keep to a minimum), and whole prey items such as mice.
+Just giving dog food will not do but providing an omnivore based diet or pellet should be a great base if not adding additional items (which is recommended).
 Gut-loaded crickets, mealworms, earthworms, and other invertebrates should also be offered and double as enrichment if these prey items are still alive.
-Nuts and seeds should be saved as treats and not fed in a large quantity due to their high-fat content.
+Nuts, fruits, and seeds should be saved as treats and not fed in a large quantity due to their high-fat and sugar content.

 How Much Food Does a Pet Raccoon Eat?

 A young pet raccoon should be allowed to eat all the food that he or she wants in a day.
 Once they have reached about six months old, start limiting their diet.
-A quality, grain-free dog food will have a high-calorie count; therefore, a handful of dog food goes a long way.
-Start with about 1/8 of a cup of dry dog food two to three times daily and add in some other fresh items in small amounts.
-A tablespoon or two of fresh veggies and fruits along with some egg, chicken, insects, and an occasional mouse should create a balanced diet without causing your raccoon to become overweight.
-If you notice your raccoon is losing their visible waistline or if you can't feel their ribs anymore, reduce the amount of food.
+A quality dog food or omnivore based dry food will have a high-calorie count; therefore, a handful goes a long way.
+Start with about 1/8 of a cup of dry dog food/omnivore food two to three times daily and add in some other fresh items (sweet potatoe, grape, cantaloupe, carrots).
+A tablespoon or two of fresh veggies along with some egg, chicken, insects, and an occasional mouse or fruit item should create a balanced diet without causing your raccoon to become overweight.
+If you notice your raccoon is losing their visible waistline or if you can't feel their ribs anymore, bring them to a veterinarian for an examination for recommendations on feeding.